spandanb/asciitree/README.md

 Ascii Tree
 ==========

-Generate beautiful Ascii trees
+Generate beautiful ascii trees.

-Boxes can have be upto max width, beyond which the text is wrapped.
+Boxes/nodes can have be upto max width, beyond which their contents are wrapped.

 If a tree is too wide, then it is split at a node.
-Practically, this means that some children go on side of the split, and the rest on the other side.
+Practically, this means that some children go one side of the split, and the rest on the other side.
 When a node is split, an information box is added as a child to the node, which shows the page number where tree is continued.